 No one likes pop-ups; it ruins the user experience + will negatively affect your SEO.

 18 – Incorrect or missing NAP

-NAP, which stands for Name, Address, a Phone number; is vital for signalling trust to Google.
+NAP, which stands for Name, Address, a Phone number, is vital for signaling trust to Google.
 It’s also crucial your NAP matches across listings and social platforms.

 Site Level Ranking Factors